scottishgovernment/resources.mygov.scot/_draft/analyse-prototype-feedback.markdown

 date:   2015-03-10 13:33:00
 permalink: ../standard/analyse-prototype-feedback/
 categories: documentation
-summary: Analyse the prototype service’s success, and translate user feedback into features and tasks for the next phase of development.
+summary: Analyse the prototype service’s success and translate user feedback into features and tasks for the next phase of development.
 tags:
 - policy
 type: standard